 Cruciate surgery is performed to repair a torn cranial cruciate ligament (CCL) in the stifle (knee), which is analogous to the ACL in humans.
 CCL surgery is the most common orthopedic surgery performed in dogs.
 Given that this is such a common injury, several procedures have been developed over the years to repair the ligament.
 Each technique comes with its advantages and disadvantages, so it is important to discuss the options with your veterinarian to decide which procedure is best for your dog.
 Factors to consider when choosing the technique to repair your dog’s torn CCL include the patient’s age, weight, size, and lifestyle.
 The surgeon’s preferences, as well as the cost of the procedure, are also factors to consider.

 The cost of a TTA ranges from $3,500 to $4,500.
 The exact cost will depend on the area you live, as well as the hospital in which the surgery is performed.
-Typically, the cost includes not only the surgery, but also pre-surgical bloodwork, anesthesia, post-surgical care and medications.
+Typically, the cost includes not only the surgery but also pre-surgical bloodwork, anesthesia, post-surgical care, and medications.
 Some hospitals may even include post-surgical physical therapy.
 Unlike an extracapsular repair, this is a more advanced procedure, which must be performed by a qualified veterinarian.
+RETURN TO TOP

 Although TTA repairs are becoming increasingly more common, it is not the only option for repairing your dog’s torn cruciate ligament.
 Therefore, it is important to have a conversation with your veterinarian or veterinary surgeon to discuss all of your options.
 As previously mentioned, there are several things that should be considered when choosing the right surgery.
 Here is a list of things to consider: